Judge: Federal Agents Lack Authority to Clear Portland Streets

 Simon on Thursday ordered the federal agencies to add identifying numbers to agents’ uniforms, saying such markings would deter “the very conduct against which plaintiffs have filed suit.”

 “The current identifying markings are not of sufficient visibility,” Simon wrote.
-“The Court does not find it credible that there is no possible location on the helmet or uniforms on which more visible markings can be placed.”
+“The court does not find it credible that there is no possible location on the helmet or uniforms on which more visible markings can be placed.”

 Federal agents who are working undercover, however, are exempt from that requirement, Simon noted.
-He directed the parties to decide on a method of identification within 14 days and said he would resolve any disputes, should they not come to an agreement in that time.
+He directed the parties to decide on a method of identification within 14 days and said he would resolve any disputes should they not come to an agreement in that time.

-Simon initially said in a hearing on Tuesday that the question of whether had different rights under the First Amendment than those of protesters, who legally must leave an area after a riot has been declared.
+Simon initially said at a hearing Tuesday that the question of whether had different rights under the First Amendment than those of protesters, who legally must leave an area after a riot has been declared.

-On Tuesday, Simon said it was a question he had been mulling for “weeks,” and one that he thought was likely to end up at the U.S. Supreme Court.
+At the time, Simon said it was a question he had been mulling for “weeks,” and one that he thought was likely to end up at the U.S. Supreme Court.

-But in Thursday’s ruling, Simon appeared to have change his mind, finding that the question was not before him.
+But in Thursday’s ruling, Simon appeared to have changed his mind, finding that the question was not before him.
 He found that federal agents in Portland lack authority to declare a riot and clear the city’s streets, and that they aren’t even asserting that right in their claims.

-“First, the Federal Defendants are not the entities that ‘close’ state and local public streets and parks; that is a local police function,” Simon wrote.
+“First, the federal defendants are not the entities that ‘close’ state and local public streets and parks; that is a local police function,” Simon wrote.
 “Second, the point of a journalist observing and documenting government action is to record whether the ‘closing’ of public streets (e.g., declaring a riot) is lawfully originated and lawfully carried out.
 Without journalists and legal observers, there is only the government’s side of the story to explain why a ‘riot’ was declared and the public streets were ‘closed’ and whether law enforcement acted properly in effectuating that order.”

-Simon noted that local police have already stipulated to an injunction saying they will not arrest journalists or legal observers for failing to obey orders to disperse.
+Simon noted local police have already stipulated to an injunction saying they will not arrest journalists or legal observers for failing to obey orders to disperse.

 “Someday, a court may need to decide whether the First Amendment protects journalists and authorized legal observers, as distinct from the public generally, from having to comply with an otherwise lawful order to disperse from city streets when journalists and legal observers seek to observe, document, and report the conduct of law enforcement personnel,” Simon wrote in a footnote.
 “But today is not that day.”